Momma Wanderlust - Curating Cultural Travels for Families

 Spring Break in Washington, DC: Top 10 Things to Do...
 Besides Museums info featured by top US family travel blogger, Momma Wanderlust

-The John F. Kennedy Center for the Performing Arts became a living memorial in 1964 to honor President John F. Kennedy.
-Its mission is to share music, opera, dance, and other art forms from all over America as well as other countries.
-To honor the late President, the Kennedy Center offers a variety of shows from many artists.
-If you enjoy any type of performing art, visiting the Kennedy Center is a great outing to enjoy an exquisite show.
+The John F. Kennedy Center for the Performing Arts is a living memorial in 1964 to honor President John F. Kennedy.
+Its mission is to share music, opera, dance, and other art forms from all over America and other countries.
+It’s home to world-class performances, including music, opera, and dance.
+From Broadway hits to international artists, the Kennedy Center is a must-visit for performing arts lovers.

 8. Enjoy the Shops in the Historic Blagden Alley

-Blagden Alley, in the historic Shaw neighborhood, is lined with shops and restaurants.
-This quaint area is a great place to have a coffee break, shop locally in a boutique, or grab a fresh sandwich at lunch.
-All the restaurants and stores are in beautiful historic buildings with unique character.
+Blagden Alley is lined with shops and restaurants in the historic Shaw neighborhood.
+This quaint area is excellent for a coffee break, shopping locally in a boutique, or grabbing a fresh sandwich at lunch.
+All the restaurants and stores are in beautifully restored historic buildings and great spots for photos.

-Georgetown’s streets are lined with picturesque mansions, boutique shops, restaurants, and bars.
+Georgetown’s streets have picturesque mansions, boutique shops, restaurants, and bars.
 This area is chock-full of goodies if you’re a history wonk like myself.
-I love walking along the cobblestone sidewalks and checking out the 18th and 19th-century houses.
-If you’re into outdoor activities, Georgetown Waterfront Park is a great place to bike, jog, or kayak.
+Wander along cobblestone sidewalks lined with 18th and 19th-century mansions, or explore boutique shops, bars, and restaurants.
+Outdoor enthusiasts can bike, jog, or kayak at Georgetown Waterfront Park, making it an ideal destination for any visitor.

-Spring is a great time to visit the U.S. National Arboretum.
-The National Arboretum is 446-acres of beautiful landscaping.
-In addition to its amazing agriculture, it’s the home of the National Capitol Columns which are 22 Corinthian columns that once supported a portion of the U.S. Capitol.
-The columns are a stunning fixture when the Arboretum as the backdrop.
+With 446 acres of beautiful landscaping, the U.S. National Arboretum should be a stop on everyone’s Washington, DC itinerary.
+It’s the home of the National Capitol Columns, 22 Corinthian columns that once supported a portion of the U.S. Capitol.
+The columns are a stunning fixture when the Arboretum is the backdrop.
 I also love to use this location for family photoshoots.

 Pin for later: